bagder/daniel.haxx.se/about.md

 ## Before computers

-At the age of seven, I started playing football ("soccer" as Amerians would say) in a team.
+At the age of seven, I started playing football (*soccer* as Amerians would say) in a team.
 I enjoyed it properly and kept playing in that team quite actively - even at a fairly decent level - until I was seventeen years old when school and my computer interest eventually made me quit.